-The whole ancient part of Lviv city has been enlisted as UNESCO World Heritage site.
-The city was founded in 1254 and since then has never changed its name.
+The whole ancient part of Lviv city has been enlisted as a UNESCO World Heritage site.
+The city was founded in 1254 and has never changed its name.
 Lviv has the largest number of architectural monuments in Ukraine.
-To name a few — the Town Hall, the ensemble of Rynok Square, the Black House, the Kornyakt Palace, the former Dominican Church, the Royal Arsenal, the Powder Tower, the City Arsenal, the Bernardine Monastery, the Latin Cathedral, St. George’s Cathedral and others.
+To name a few – the Town Hall, the ensemble of Rynok Square, the Black House, the Kornyakt Palace, the former Dominican Church, the Royal Arsenal, the Powder Tower, the City Arsenal, the Bernardine Monastery, the Latin Cathedral, St. George’s Cathedral and others.

 Struve Geodetic Arc

 The cross-border object of scientific and cultural heritage, ‘Struve Arc,’ consists of 258 triangles that form a chain of 256 main points.
 The total length of the chain is 2820 meters.

 Thanks to the Arc, we established the correct size and shape of the planet Earth and proved Newton’s theory that our planet is a three-dimensional oval.

 78 separate forests are located in 15 countries.
 12 (25%) are in Ukraine.
 Just imagine – the age-old emerald-black spruces sprinkled with snow whisper about something at the top.
 Shrouded in legends and mysteries, the mountains seem like fabulous giants against the backdrop of the blue sky.
 And you look at these snow-covered landscapes with fascination and feel like a child waiting for a Christmas miracle.
 This is such a land – unique and full of real, embodied fairy tales from childhood.

 It is actually a university campus but resembling a medieval castle in Chernivtsi.
 In winter, it looks like a snowy kingdom that beckons you with its grandeur and mystery.